Wii Sports: Development

 Before the Electronic Entertainment Expo (E3) Media and Business Summit of 2006, the first sport in the game was announced as Wii Sports: Tennis.
 It was later announced, at Nintendo's press conference prior to E3 2006, it would be part of a sports package.
 Iwata introduced this package as Wii Sports, and stated it would include tennis, golf, and baseball.
 The game was featured as both a video demonstration and an on-stage playable demo.
 The demo featured Iwata and Fils-Aimé in a doubles tennis match against Miyamoto and Scott Dyer, a contest winner.
 The other sports titles were on display at E3 and shared a similar naming convention to the tennis game, such as Wii Sports: Baseball, Wii Sports: Golf, and Wii Sports: Airplane.
 At the time, baseball only featured a batting simulation.
 The airplane title was similar to Pilotwings and required the player to maneuver an airplane through rings within a time frame.
 It was not included in the final game, but was later incorporated into Wii Sports Resort.
-At the Nintendo World event on 14 September 2006, Reggie Fils-Aime confirmed the game's five playable sports and announced that Wii Sports would be included free with every Wii console.
+At the Nintendo World event on 14 September 2006, Reggie Fils-Aimé confirmed the game's five playable sports and announced that Wii Sports would be included free with every Wii console.